rubymonsters/speakerinnen_liste/README.md

 ### Use upgraded Postgres or Elasticsearch version in Docker
-If Postgres or Elasticsearch got upgraded in the docker-compose file, you need to delete all processes, images and volumes that still use the olde version:
+If Postgres or Elasticsearch got upgraded in the docker-compose file, you need to delete all processes, images and volumes that still use the older version:
 1. Use ```make tear-down``` to delete all processes and images

 2. Delete all your local volumes inside Docker as well.
 (Otherwise you will get a DB connection error)